Agile Strategy in China

-In order to perform each of these steps as effective as possible, the organization needs to be flexible and agile.
+To perform each of these steps as effective as possible, the organization needs to be flexible and agile.
 But how can a company ensure to meet the requirements?
-At Daxue Consulting, we have the required experience and expertise in the Chinese market to know which methods are applicable in China to act agile.
-The most common agile strategies are the following:
+How can you choose best your agile strategy for project management in China?
+At Daxue Consulting, we have the required experience and expertise in the Chinese market to know which methods are applicable to act agile in China.
+But remember, being agile does not mean following a methodology; it’s more like an approach, a mindset.
+The most common agile strategies in China are the following:

-Most important aspect about Scrum is that the scrum team is self-organized within the framework, meaning that the team is responsible for scheduling and completing the work.
+The most crucial aspect about Scrum is that the scrum team is self-organized within the framework, meaning that the team is responsible for scheduling and completing the work.
 Using Scrum will lead to a fundamental shift, which is why external help from experts can be crucial.
-At Daxue, we can help you setting up your first agile team.
-We suggest to start with a small team of maximum seven members (the core team) that understands how to act agile and is able to teach others in the organization later on.
+At Daxue, we can help you with setting up your first agile team.
+We suggest starting with a small group of a maximum of seven members (the core team) that understands how to act agile in China and is able to teach others in the organization later on.

-At Daxue, we can enlighten you further about these values, whether this method is applicable for your organization and goals in China, as well as how it is connected to Scrum.
+At Daxue, we can enlighten you further about these values, whether this method is applicable for your organization and goals acting agile in China, as well as how it is connected to Scrum.

-Our team is constantly working on agile solutions in the Chinese market to provide clear guidelines for your success; photo credit: Daxue Consulting.
+Our team is constantly working on agile strategies in China to provide clear guidelines for your success.

-Contact us now to discuss with our project management how you can be agile in China.
-Our project managers will work closely with your team to explain the different approaches in detail and collaboratively decide on which agile strategy suits you and your business the best in China.
+Contact us now to discuss with our project management how you can adopt an agile strategy in China.
+Our project managers will work closely with your team to explain the different approaches in detail and collaboratively decide how you can best work on project management in China.